(1980)

 Jack Torrance accepts a caretaker job at the Overlook Hotel, where he, along with his wife Wendy and their son Danny, must live isolated from the rest of the world for the winter.
 But they aren't prepared for the madness that lurks within.

+Produced with Kubrick’s obsessive attention to detail, The Shining involved extensive set construction, innovative cinematography, and a demanding shooting schedule.
 The Shining received mixed reviews upon release, with some critics finding its pacing slow or its story ambiguous.
-Over time, it has been recognized as one of the greatest horror films ever made, achieving both cult status and critical acclaim.
-Scholars and fans praise its visual composition, performances, and psychological depth.
 The film has influenced countless directors, inspired academic study, and remains a touchstone in horror cinema for its blend of supernatural terror, psychological complexity, and cinematic innovation.

 The Shining - The Interview Scene